 The Care Team Contributor shall check the response from the Care Team Service.
 See http://hl7.org/fhir/http.html#create for details.

-The Care Team Service shall check that the Subscription resource meets the constraints defined by this profile, in PCC TF-3: 6.x.x.
+The Care Team Service shall check that the Subscription resource meets the constraints defined by this profile, in PCC TF-3: 6.6.2

 When a Subscription resource is accepted, the Care Team Service sets the status to “requested” and returns in the Location header the Subscription’s logical id for use in future operations.
 This logical id shall be saved by the Care Team Contributor.

-A Subscription may be rejected by the Care Team Service for a number of reasons, such as if the Subscription is incomplete or does not meet the requirements of this profile as in PCC TF-3: 6.x.x
+A Subscription may be rejected by the Care Team Service for a number of reasons, such as if the Subscription is incomplete or does not meet the requirements of this profile as in PCC TF-3: 6.6.2

 As per FHIR POST protocol, a rejected transaction results in the return of a 406 – rejected HTTP response.